AbigailBeck/JavaScriptSampleCode/README.md

 # bingap
-Find longest sequence of zero in binary representation surrounded by one in an integer.
+Find longest sequence of zero surrounded by one in binary representation of an integer.